 According to senior author and Professor of Women’s Health at Monash University, Susan Davis, if left untreated, sexually-related personal distress and FSD may impact relationships.
 They may even affect their overall quality of life.
 That said, there may be a few ways to address the concerns raised by the survey findings.
 Granted, serious sexual disorders may require intervention from a sex therapist, but there may be other ways to address some of the issues highlighted in the findings.

-If you’re battling with low sexual self-esteem, there are a few ways to which you can improve it.
+If you’re battling with low sexual self-esteem, there are a few ways in which you can improve it.
 These include;

 - Build inner confidence outside the bedroom.
 Try limiting the amount of time you spend on social media.
 You should also try regularly affirming yourself.